Thanksgiving Day is a HARVEST

 Thanksgiving is ONLY celebrated by Canadians and Americans.

-Canadians celebrate it in October.
+Canadians celebrate it on the 2nd

 USA celebrates it on the 4th

 Thursday of November.

 Since I am not a Canadian, I cannot

 This page deals with the U.S.A.